 Please note that I base my meals for a family of 4, but the portions are hearty.
 My children are grown, but the youngest still lives at home and goes to college and the oldest often stops by.
 My husband is also a tall man and eats big portions.
 I often have enough left to also send with him to work for his lunch.
 You may need to adjust these recipes if you have a larger or smaller family.
 If your family is smaller, then the good news is that you can either stretch the meals out further or make less, saving you money.

 I like to divide my lists up the way my local Kroger is set up.
 You can move these around however makes sense to you.
 I’m also going to assume you already have all the seasonings and some basic things in your pantry, but I’ll list them anyway just to be safe and make sure you don’t forget a vital ingredient.
 Just mark them off the list before you go shopping.
 That is a smart thing to do with these lists anytime you shop, because it saves more money.
 Mark off anything you have already.
+You can easily stay within a $40 grocery list for Kroger, especially if you catch some sales.

 - 2 Heads of lettuce (shred your own – it’s much cheaper)